smithy-lang/smithy/docs/source/spec/core.rst

 ---------------

 Summary
-    Indicates a shape is unstable and may change in the future.
+    Indicates a shape is unstable and MAY change in the future.
+This trait can be applied to trait definitions to indicate that a trait is unstable or experimental.
+If possible, code generators SHOULD use this trait to warn when code generated from unstable features are used.
 Trait selector
     ``*``